formosa-crypto/formosa-xmss/README.md

     make docker

 This command creates a ready-to-use Docker image and copies the contents of this archive into the container.
+The corresponding Docker image at the time of submission for artifact evaluation (April 30, 2026) is also archived as `ghcr.io/formosa-crypto/formosa-xmss:tches-aec`.

 To enter the Docker container, run: